nick-kanakis/effective-java-in-a-nutshell/README.md

 was created, and it will remain like this until it is collected by the gc.
 - Immutable objects are inherently thread-safe; they require no synchronization.
-- You do not need Clonable if a object is immutable.
+- You do not need Cloneable if a object is immutable.
 - They make great building blocks for other objects.

 If you cannot make the class immutable limit it's immutability as much as possible